CyberFlameGO/hexaocean-fabric/README.md

 # 🌊 Hexaocean

-A client-side Fabric mod for Minecraft to improve your overall experience.
+A client-side mod for Minecraft: Java Edition to improve your overall game experience, such as combat-specific and QoL.